-In 2017, the US Department of Health and Human Services declared opioid abuse a public health emergency and created a five-point strategy to combat the opioid crisis, including increasing the availability of overdose-reversing drugs such as Narcan® and Evzio®.
-While the number of workers compensation claims with Narcan® or Evzio® prescriptions has been steadily increasing, less than 0.5% of opioid claims have a prescription for Narcan® or Evzio®.
+In 2017, the US Department of Health and Human Services9 declared opioid abuse a public health emergency and created a five-point strategy to combat the opioid crisis, including increasing the availability of overdose-reversing Naloxone drugs such as Narcan[®], and Evzio[®].
+The number of workers compensation claims with these prescriptions has been steadily increasing, with about 3% of opioid claims now having a prescription for Naloxone drugs on a countrywide basis.